gridpoint-com/svg_island/README.md

 The SVG coordinate system is similar to quadrant 1 of the Cartesian coordinate system except the origin (0,0) is in the top left corner.

-The y-axis is reversed compared to a normal graph coordinate system.
+The y-axis is reversed compared to a normal graphs.
 As y increases in SVG, the points, shapes etc. move down, not up.

 This was one of the most challenging parts of building our own charts and I regularly had to stop and think about this.

-It really helped to pause and perform the mental gymnastics of visualizing what the chart needs to look like and flipping it upside down.
+It really helped to pause and perform the mental gymnastics of visualizing what the chart needed to look like and flipping it upside down.

 ---